 - A low-histamine diet may lead to malnutrition.
 Before you opt for it, it is recommended to consult a doctor/nutritionist for better understanding.

 - A low-histamine diet may be hard to sustain as it requires complete elimination of processed and canned foods.
 This may be hard for people who rely on these kinds of food for convenience.

 To Sum It Up

-Histamine intolerance is a medical condition that is difficult to diagnose and a low-histamine diet may be essential in tackling it.
+Histamine intolerance is a medical condition that is difficult to diagnose, and a low-histamine diet may be essential in tackling it. especially for individuals with compromised gut health and mast cell activation syndrome.
 Limited scientific evidence suggests that a low histamine diet may help in the reduction of symptoms of hives and atopic dermatitis.
 While cutting out fermented products and other selected foods may be beneficial for a while, it may lead to malnutrition in the long run.
-Before you opt for this diet, consult your doctor to plan a balanced diet that meets all your dietary needs.
+Before you opt for this diet, consult your doctor/nutritionist to plan a balanced diet that meets all your dietary needs.

 Frequently Asked Questions